Peter Prince

 Peter Prince (born 10 May 1942) is a British novelist.
 He was born in England and studied in America.
 His first novel Play Things won the Somerset Maugham Award in 1973.
-He won an Emmy Award for Outstanding Writing in a Limited Series or a Special for his work on the 1980 BBC miniseries Oppenheimer.
-His 1983 novel The Good Father was adapted into a film starring Anthony Hopkins.
+He was nominated for an Emmy Award for Outstanding Writing in a Limited Series or a Special for his work on the 1980 BBC miniseries Oppenheimer.
+His 1983 novel The Good Father was adapted into a 1985 film of the same name starring Anthony Hopkins.
 His latest novel Adam Runaway was published in 2005.